Elementary Education

 Why study Elementary Education?

-A degree in Elementary Education offers you the chance to mentor children in grades K–6 and help shape the rest of their lives.
-Its core tenets are subject knowledge; methodology; a belief that diversity—in all its forms—is a strength; leadership development; professional self-reflection; caring; and technological proficiency.
+A degree in Elementary Education offers you the chance to teach, tutor, and mentor children in grades K–6 in ways that will help shape the rest of their lives.
+The program’s central components are knowledge, purpose, engagement, experience, and leadership.

-- Over the next several years, more than 2,000,000 new teachers will be needed to meet rising enrollment demands and to replace retirees.
+- Over the next several years, more than 3 million new teachers will be needed to meet rising enrollment demands and to replace retirees.

-- One of Wake Forest’s most important contributions to the Winston-Salem community is Freedom School, a six-week summer academic program hosted by the Education department that enhances literacy skills for dozens of local children.
+- One of Wake Forest’s most important contributions to the Winston-Salem community is Freedom School, a six-week summer academic program hosted by the Department of Education that enhances literacy skills for dozens of local children.

 The Elementary Education degree is offered as a Bachelor of Arts (B.A.).